Fab Tree Hab

 Fab Tree Hab architectural structure shaped from grafted willow trees.

 The Fab Tree Hab is a hypothetical ecological home design developed at MIT in the early 2000s by Mitchell Joachim, Javier Arbona and Lara Greden.
 With the idea of easing the burden humanity places on the environment with conventional housing by growing "living, breathing" tree homes.

-It would be built by allowing native trees to grow over a computer-designed (CNC) removable plywood scaffold.
+It would be built by allowing native trees to grow over a removable plywood scaffold cut into complex shapes using CNC machining.
 Once the plants are interconnected and stable, the plywood would be removed and reused.
 MIT is experimenting with trees that grow quickly and develop an interwoven root structure that's soft enough to "train" over the scaffold, but then hardens into a more durable structure.
 The inside walls would be conventional clay and plaster.

 An old methodology new to buildings is introduced in this design: pleaching.
 Pleaching is a method of weaving together tree branches to form living archways, lattices, or screens.
 The technique is also named "aeroponic culture".
 The load-bearing part of the structure uses trees that self-graft or inosculate such as live oak, elm and dogwood.
 The lattice frame for the walls and roof are created with the branches of the trees.
 Vines create a dense protective layer woven along the exterior, interspersed with soil pockets and growing plants.